 It’s true, where the Spirit of the Lord is, there is freedom (

-Now it’s important to understand that nobody else can know if you are saved or not.
+Now it’s important to understand that nobody else can absolutely know if you are saved or not.
 I’m not claiming to know and would never claim to know.
 We are not to judge by outward appearance (

 The freedom that we have in the Lord, is freedom from the chains of sin (